titilda/appunti/Advanced Algorithm and Parallel Programming/index.md

 Data management patterns focus on how data is organized, accessed, and manipulated in parallel computing environments.
 Efficient data management is crucial for performance and scalability.

+Data movement is often more expensive than computation, so minimizing data transfer and optimizing data locality are key considerations.

+When dealing with structures and arrays it's possible to have:

+- **Array of Structures (AoS)**: Each element is a structure containing multiple fields.
+This layout is intuitive and easy to use and is good for cache on random access patterns.
+- **Structure of Arrays (SoA)**: Each field of the structure is stored in a separate array.
+This layout is good for vectorized operations.

 #### Serial Data Management Patterns

 In serial programming, data can be managed in various ways: